InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

 ## Introducing The Trusted Committer Role

 D: The Trusted Committer (TC) role is one of the key roles in an InnerSource community.
+Think of TCs as a person in a community that you trust with important technical decisions that will also mentor contributors to get their contribution over the finish line.
 It is both a challenging and a rewarding role to fulfill.
 It goes far beyond being an opinionated gatekeeper and it is instrumental for the success of any InnerSource community.

 G: Generally speaking, the TC role is defined by its responsibilities, rather than by its privileges.
 On a very high level, a TC represents the interests of